 I support reforming our tax system in a way that will create jobs, strengthen the middle class, encourage entrepreneurs, and help small businesses grow and hire.
+However, I am strongly opposed to the Republican tax bill that was rushed through Congress in order to create tax breaks for corporations and the wealthy.

 More on Tax Reform